Nashville’s Historic Jefferson Street

-The neighborhood was home to 10’s of nightclubs and music venus from the 1930’s through the 1960’s.
+The neighborhood was home to 100’s of businesses including nightclubs and music venus from the 1930’s through the 1960’s.
 Over those years the neighborhood was visited by innumerable famous artists including Duke Ellington, Ray Charles, and Etta James among others, and it also provided venues for Nashvillians such as Jimi Hendrix, Marion James, Gene Allison, Jessie Boyce and more.

 In the late 1960’s the routing of interstate I40 destroyed this music row, and many residents argue, the neighborhood and community.
 This set of interactives maps is our small attempt to document that history and give voice to people who once lived, worked, and played there.